-The scheme costs, including but not limited to, evidence of cost of measure, indirect costs, and the customer/third party/Primary Bidder contributions to the scheme will be established, and checked against those claimed in the scheme's post implementation report.
-Invoices which must be retained by the Primary Bidder, will be viewed to verify this and a 10 per cent address sample
+The scheme costs, including but not limited to, evidence of cost of measure, Building Control receipts, indirect costs, and the customer/third party/Primary Bidder contributions to the scheme will be established, and checked against those claimed in the scheme's post implementation report.
+Invoices must be retained by the Primary Bidder and maybe viewed to verify costs as part of the sample address checking.
 The key aim will be to confirm the amount of NISEP funds spent by the Primary Bidder on the approved scheme.

-Procurement:
+• Procurement: